usnistgov/oar-pdr/angular/src/app/config/README.md

        will first retrieve the configuration from the config service and write it to a file on disk.
 It sets the location of that file into the <code>PDR_CONFIG_FILE</code> environment variable.
-This will trigger the `ConfigService` factory function in the server-side app to instantiate a <code>ServerFileConfigService</code>
+This will trigger the <code>ConfigService</code> factory function in the server-side app to instantiate a <code>ServerFileConfigService</code>
        instance, which loads the configuration from that file.  </dd>
 </dl>